 In hospital stay is often no longer than after a vaginal delivery with some women wanting to go home on the third postoperative day.

 I advise my patients who have has a Caesarean section to take it quietly the first week at home and then resume normal activities gradually as the body allows.
-If it hurts or makes you to tired then slow down.
-I advise a post Caesarean section patient should not drive a car until she is pain free.
+If it hurts or makes you too tired then slow down.
+I advise a post-Caesarean section patient should not drive a car until she is pain-free.
 That means if you can brake suddenly without it hurting you then you can drive.
-Some have reported they are driving within two weeks after then are home!
+Some have reported they are driving within two weeks after they are home!
 Insurance companies say “it is up to the doctor to decide when you can drive”.
-Most women are doing all normal activities before the six week postnatal visit.
+Most women are doing all normal activities before the six-week postnatal visit.

 Will I need a Caesarean section next time also?